-Section 4303(b) maintains the grading provision found in 11 Del.
+Section 1343(c) maintains the grading provision found in 11 Del.
 C. § 1335(c).

-Comment on Section 4304.
+Comment on Section 1344.
 Unlawful Use of Information

 Corresponding Current Provision(s): 11 Del.
-C. §§ 925, 935, 937, 938, 939, 1335; 31 Del.
-C. § 3912
+C. §§ 925, 935, 937, 938, 939, 1335, 2402; 31 Del.
+C. § 3912(b); see also 11 Del.
+C. § 8523(c)-(d)

 Generally.
 This provision defines the offense of unlawful use of information.
-The offense prohibits a person from disclosing or using information that the person knows was obtained in a manner prohibited by Section 4301, 4302, or 4303.
+The offense prohibits a person from disclosing or using information that the person knows was obtained in a manner prohibited by Section 1341, 1342, or 1343.
 The offense also prohibits the computer-related offenses of misuse of computer system information and misuse of electronic mail.

 Relation to current Delaware law.
-Section 4304(a) is based upon the portion of 11 Del.
+Section 1344(a) is based upon the portion of 11 Del.
 C. § 1335(a)(9) that deals with reproduction and dissemination of photographs, videotapes, or other recordings of the image of another person who is nude, partially nude, or engaging in sexual conduct.
 Other prohibited conduct in § 1335(a) is not extended to disclosure.
-But, the same logic, that disclosing or using illegally obtained private information is a blameworthy invasion of privacy, applies equally well to the other offenses in Sections 4301-03.
-Breaking off the offense of unlawfully using information into its own Section, rather than combining it with the offense definitions in Sections 4301-03, improves clarity because the offense conduct in each case is fundamentally different.
+But, the same logic, that disclosing or using illegally obtained private information is a blameworthy invasion of privacy, applies equally well to the other offenses in Sections 1341-43.
+Breaking off the offense of unlawfully using information into its own Section, rather than combining it with the offense definitions in Sections 1341-43, improves clarity because the offense conduct in each case is fundamentally different.

 11 Del.
 C. § 1335(a)(9) punishes a person when the person "knows or should have known" that the image was taken without consent, which reflects a culpability similar to negligence.
-The proposed Section 4304(a)(1) sets the culpability level at "knowing" because it seems to be the minimal level of culpability needed for the conduct covered by this Subsection.
-This new provision makes § 1335(a)(9)b. (which states that a person who has consented to the capture or possession of a visual depiction of herself when nude or engaging in sexual conduct retains a reasonable expectation of privacy with regard to dissemination of that depiction) unnecessary because Section 4304(a)(1) makes the use of information obtained in a manner prohibited by Section 4301, 4302, or 4303 explicitly unlawful.
-Section 4304(a)(2) is a catch-all provision that covers a number of regulatory offenses based on disclosure of confidential information, such as 16 Del.
-C. § 4798(r) (unauthorized disclosure of prescription drug monitoring information).
+The proposed Section 1344(a)(1) sets the culpability level at "knowing" because it seems to be the minimal level of culpability needed for the conduct covered by this Subsection.
+This new provision makes § 1335(a)(9)b. (which states that a person who has consented to the capture or possession of a visual depiction of herself when nude or engaging in sexual conduct retains a reasonable expectation of privacy with regard to dissemination of that depiction) unnecessary because Section 1344(a)(1) makes the use of information obtained in a manner prohibited by Section 1341, 1342, or 1343 explicitly unlawful.